 I asked my teachers and other students about this.
 Could it be that this had something to do with the process?
 The common wisdom is that the first 30 days are physical, the second 30 days are physiological, and the final 30 days emotional.
 But most of the women I spoke to (I didn’t know any of the men well enough to ask them about it) said that they, too, had gone through similar periods of intense feeling, waves of seemingly irrational and often overwhelming emotion.
 Many of them said that this process brings issues they had been denying or repressing to the surface.
 Some said that they were simply becoming more aware of what they were feeling.

 At any rate, just finding out that the fires of the mind were normal seems to have settled them down.
 That is, I’ve done nothing different but I feel better.
-I’d be pretty surprised if I didn’t go through something similar before the end of the 100 days.
+But that’s not entirely true.
+I have done something different.
+I’ve made a more conscious effort to pay attention to myself and to accept whatever I find here.

 Honestly, I’d like to lose weight.
 But the journey seems to be taking me to the mirror of self-acceptance and away from the mirror of self-criticism.
 Maybe the weight will come off, maybe it won’t.
 It’s more important to me to feel good–supple, flexible, strong, and calm– than to feel thin.
 For now.
 In general.
 Thinness is way overrated anyways.